ldipotetjob/genomixcloud.bioinformatic/pilon/README.md

 1. Our image contains two directories (/src, /conf).
 2. In the src directory create /src/pilon.sh, it must include a call to the following tools: bwa-mem2, samtools and pilon tool(check the order above), the **in** and **out** directories are linked with AWS S3.
 You can place the S3 configuration and any parameter needed for the tool in the /conf folder
 3. Push the image to your AWS Account (**AWS ECR**)
-4. Create an AWS BATCH job that points to the Spades image, previously uploaded in AWS ECR.
+4. Create an AWS BATCH job that points to the Pilon image, previously uploaded in AWS ECR.

 In this implementation, we just pointed to the core aspect.
 Be aware that a first glance, you will need to configure AWS services like AWS Networking, AWS IAM, AWS S3, AWS Batch